-We proceeded to gradually\cite{radhakrishnan2017fluorinated} introduce 1-6 F atoms ($n_\text{F}=1, 2, \cdots, 6$) on the 7$\times$7 supercell of pure $h$-BN, corresponding to six F-BN structures [i-vi, Fig. \ref{fig:Bc:fluo}(b)] with a doping concentrations from 1\% (B$_{49}$N$_{49}$F) to 6\% (B$_{49}$N$_{49}$F$_{6}$).
-We use F(B) and F(N) to respectively denote a fluorine atom linked to a B and N site, and $n_\text{F(B)}$ and $n_\text{F(B)}$ being the numbers in each FBN model, it is evident that
+We proceeded to gradually\cite{radhakrishnan2017fluorinated} introduce 1-6 F atoms ($n_\text{F}=1, 2, \cdots, 6$) onto the 7$\times$7 supercell of pure $h$-BN, resulting in six F-BN structures (i-vi, Figure \ref{fig:Bc:fluo}b) with doping concentrations from 1\% (B$_{49}$N$_{49}$F) to 6\% (B$_{49}$N$_{49}$F$_{6}$).
+F(B) and F(N) are used to respectively denote a fluorine atom linked to a B and N sites, with $n_\text{F(B)}$ and $n_\text{F(B)}$ being the numbers in each F-BN model, such that

-Each supercell structure was re-optimized and work function $\phi$ was then computed (Table S1).
-BE of borons at selected sites of i-vi were computed following the same settings as $h$-BN.
-The first F atom was always introduced to bond with the boron atom in the center of the parallelogram model [denoted as B$_\text{c}$, see Fig. \ref{fig:Bc:fluo}(b i)].
+These numbers of each configuration are summarized in Table S1.
+Each supercell structure was re-optimized, at which the work function $\phi$ was computed (Table S2).
+BEs of borons at selected sites of i-vi were computed following the same settings as $h$-BN.
+The first F atom was always introduced to bond with boron in the center of the parallelogram model [denoted as B$_\text{c}$, see Figure \ref{fig:Bc:fluo}b (i)].